sprawld/gulp-replace-include/README.md

 }
 ```

-If the base folder for your source files is not where your gulpfile is, you can set the `src` directory.
+If the base folder for all your source files is not where your gulpfile is, you can set the `src` directory.
 You can also provide a different directory (`dist`) for the file includes and requires.
 Useful if you want to, for example, inline minified CSS or Javascript.